HL7/fhir-gender-harmony/input/pagecontent/model.md

--   Usage Note: Multiple pronoun entries may exist and overlap as some persons utilize multiple pronouns simultaneously or switch usage based on context, familiarity, comfortability, and/or gender identity (for instance, in the case of bi-gender or gender-fluid persons).
+-   Usage Note: Multiple pronoun entries may exist and overlap as some persons utilize multiple pronouns simultaneously or switch usage based on context, familiarity, comfortability, and/or Gender Identity (for instance, in the case of bi-gender or gender-fluid persons).

 -   Cardinality: 0..1